perrynzhou/gfapi_perf/README.md

 * fork from other branch

-   origin branch base on glusterfs 3.x,but we need to update version of gluster,so we fixed some error that can running on glusterfs 6.x,this tool just testing performance between fuse accessing and gfapi access
+   origin branch base on glusterfs 3.x,but we need to update version of gluster,so we fixed some error that can running on glusterfs 6.x,this tool just testing performance between fuse accessing and gfapi access (update by perrynzhou@gmail.com)

 * low-level test program

 The "C" program that runs in each process is gfapi_perf_tool.c .
 You can run this program by itself.
 The command line syntax is a little odd because it uses environment variables.
 This is less user-friendly but also easier in some ways.
 For example, you don't have to keep entering the same parameters.
 To compile, see the command at the top of the program.